saugatkarki101/malloc/README.md

 This project was implemented using four different heap allocation algorithms.
-Itprovides same functionality as a regular system malloc
+It provides same functionality as a regular system malloc